 - A life-long passion for the subject and a desire to seek understanding through inquiry and apply their learning to their lives.

 The school Science Programmes are guided by the MOE Science Curriculum Framework.
 Central to the Framework is the conduct of Inquiry, founded on three integral domains of (a) Knowledge, Understanding and Application, (b) Skills & Processes and (c) Ethics & Attitudes.
 The curriculum design seeks to enable pupils to view the pursuit of science as meaningful and useful.
 Inquiry is thus grounded in knowledge, issues and questions that relate to the roles played by Science in daily life, society and the environment.
+Programmes and lessons are thus planned, in conjunction with the Elements of Thought, to develop the hearts and minds of our pupils with respect to the topic of Science.

 Meaningful Experiences (Experiences that are relevant and build on pupils’ knowledge.
 They enable connections to be made between knowledge, understanding and application)

 - P1/P2 Science Exposure Programme: Basic Science concepts and process skills are woven into P1/P2 curricula to expose pupils to the learning of Science.
 Pupils learn about the world of plants, animals and materials through hands-on activities and experiential learning.
-In addition, pupils complete Science projects which are submitted for competitions.

 - Experimental Activities: Pupils have the opportunities to perform investigation and collection of results through experiments in the School Science Rooms, based on the theme/topics they learn in class.